Healthcare work requires mastery. Sayantani DasGupta reminds us that the patient isn’t one of the things that can be mastered.

+On the last day of The Examined Life Conference, presenters and MDs challenged me to keep going and to keep improving.
 In the morning, Dr. Ann Green and Dr. Edward Fristrom lead a workshop highlighting their work with pre-med students.
 Their work centers around listening and narrative skills.
 This seems essential, but it’s even more […]

 The bulk of my work is wrapped up in teaching how stories can be useful in clinical situations.
 I believe that stories and storytelling make life better and more meaningful.
 I tend, though, to downplay narrative work that can’t explicitly help doctors, nurses, and administrators serve patients more effectively.
 I suppose that comes from a […]

+Writing in the journal Humanities, Wendy Bowles addresses the question, How do nurse educators who enable Narrative Pedagogy experience Listening: knowing and connecting?
 This article discusses the education of nurses in light of the “Concernful Practices” framework for Narrative Pedagogy, and centers on its “Listening: knowing and connecting” element.
 Bowles specifically presents how “Listening as […]